-Unless schools have received approval from the Superintendent to use a Teacher Leadership Team with modifications, a Teacher Leadership Team shall be established at each school as follows: one (1) representative from each grade level selected by the respective grade level team; one (1) specialist selected by the specialists at the school (specialists include all LTU bargaining until members who do not belong to a grade level team, such as special educator teachers, physical education teachers, guidance counselors, nurses, etc.); and an additional representative from the LTU bargaining unit designated by the principal.
+Unless schools have received approval from the Superintendent to use a Teacher Leadership Team with modifications, a Teacher Leadership Team shall be established at each school as follows: one (1) representative from each grade level selected by the respective grade level team; one (1) specialist selected by the specialists at the school (specialists include all LTU bargaining unit members who do not belong to a grade level team, such as special educator teachers, physical education teachers, guidance counselors, nurses, etc.); and the LTU building representative.
+If there is no building representative at the time of assembling the Teacher Leadership Team, or if the LTU building representative declines the opportunity to be on the TLT, the principal may designate a member of the LTU bargaining unit.
 The Teacher Leadership Team shall meet monthly with the principal and the term of office shall be for one year.